 Rivers of Gold International Print Portfolio and Exchange 2017-2020

 For the Rivers of Gold project Jude has curated an international print portfolio and exchange that involves 40 print-makers in four locations and three countries.
 Invited artists were encouraged to reflect on issues related to the theme ‘Rivers of Gold’ through a range of time and space scales from antiquity to the 21st century and beyond.
-The resulting exhibition will be shown at galleries in Australia, New Zealand and Wales.
+The resulting exhibition has already be shown at galleries in Australia and New Zealand.
+Further exhibitions in Wales, New Zealand and Victoria are planned for 2019 and 2020.

 Previous work by Jude and Mark